anice1/anochima/README.md

       - Route Optimization for Delivery Trucks using Genetic Algorithms
       - Water Leakage Detection using Genetic Algorithms
-      - Image Classification and Validation for Ecommerce Platforms
+      - Product Categorization and Validation for Ecommerce Platforms

 - 💬 Ask me about Python, Machine Learning, Deep Learning